Alexander Linder, M.Sc.

-Alexander Linder is a Research Associate at the Center for Global Health Science and Security at Georgetown University.
-He graduated in 2018 from Loyola University Chicago with a B.S. in Bioinformatics, a minor in Classics, and Interdisciplinary Honors.
-While at Loyola, Alexander performed laboratory work involving the use of computational and laboratory methods for the discovery of transcription factor binding sites in Plasmodium.
-In 2019, Alexander graduated from Georgetown University with an M.S. in Biohazardous Threats and Emerging Infectious Diseases with a focus on biosafety, biosecurity, and areas of dual-use research of concern.
+Alexander Linder is a research associate for the Center for Global Health Science and Security at Georgetown University.
+He graduated in 2018 from Loyola University Chicago with Interdisciplinary Honors and Bachelor of Science in Bioinformatics and a minor in Classical Literature and History.
+In 2019, Alexander graduated from Georgetown University with a Master of Science in Biohazardous Threats and Emerging Infectious Diseases with a focus on biosafety, biosecurity, and areas of dual-use research of concern.
 He is currently pursuing a Master of Arts in Security Studies with a concentration in international security from the Edmund A. Walsh School of Foreign Service at Georgetown University with research interests in great power competition, intelligence, defense procurement, emerging technology, and national security policy and law.